MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-kubernetes-aks-engine-cert-rotate.md

 ## Verification of your cluster

-After the above steps, you can verify the success of the CA and certs rotation:
+After the above steps, you can check the success of the CA and certs rotation:

-- The old  `kubeconfig`  should  **NOT**  be able to contact the API server, however the new `kubeconfig` should be able to talk to it.
+- The old  `kubeconfig`  should  **not**  be able to contact the API server, but the new `kubeconfig` should be able to talk to it.
 - All nodes are expected to be `Ready`, all pods are expected to be  `Running`.
 - Try to fetch the logs of  `kube-apiserver`,  `kube-scheduler`  and  `kube-controller-namager`.
 They should all be running correctly without printing errors, for example, `kubectl logs kube-apiserver-k8s-master-58431286-0 -n kube-system`.